CBB752Spring2016/CBB752Spring2016.github.io/Network.md

 ---

-### Sub-Project 2: calculate their degree centrality and betweenness centrality from PPI file
+# Calculating Centrality for Proteins from MITAB2.5 PPI Files

 #### Python Card, Brought by ELK